jonnio/launchdarkly-homework/README.md

 Click the `Logout` link in the upper right of the menu to [logout](http://localhost:8080/logout) of the application and change users.

+### Environment Notes
+* I used only the `proudction` environment per the instructions
+* I did the configuration manually on the webpage but did experiment with doing it from a shell script
+* Testing automation should be enabled
+* I did _not_ have time to set up a `cypress` test suite for testing automation

 # Technical Exercises
 The technical exercises will require logging in as different users.
 It will also require the use of the `ldcli` to turn a flag on and off.
 Configure the `ldcli` using the command line: